Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Don’t be deceived by how obvious this first one sounds.

-“Who are you” includes the technical, simple stuff: your name/title, and any certifications and qualifications you have.
+“Who are you”?
+Includes the technical, simple stuff: your name/title, certifications, and qualifications.
 It also includes your educational background and relevant experience.

 An uninspiring bio would end right there.